PKU-OS/RusPintos-Doc/src/1-BABYSTEPS/first_instruction.md

 "#}
 ```

-We have created a new section to hold our dummy instruction, but it could be located anywhere.
+Here, we create a new section to hold our dummy instruction, but it could be located anywhere.
 [Linker script](https://ftp.gnu.org/old-gnu/Manuals/ld-2.9.1/html_chapter/ld_3.html) is a standard way to customize binary layout.
 Let's put this instruction to an address where QEMU is able to find:

 File: src/linker.ld
 ```